Kirill67km/DevOps/README.md

-This is my practic case for git!
+This is my practic case for git!!!
+Hello world